TGS

 David willetts reappoints arts and humanities research council chair

-seen at 15:39, 14 September in NS&I News - national.
+seen at 15:39, 14 September in NS&I News - national (Our copy).

 Minister for Universities and Science David Willetts today announced the reappointment of Sir Alan Wilson as the Chair of the Arts and Humanities Research Council (AHRC).